ritesh-sharma33/Code-Scanner/README.md

 # Code-Scanner
-Flutter App for Barcode and QR Code Scanning
+A Beautiful Flutter App for Barcode and QR Code Scanning